The Fruit, Meat and Vegetable Market of Athens

 energized walking around.
 To me the

-If you are coming from the Flea Market and continue from Monastiraki square down Athinas street towards Omonia you will pass the Hotel Attalos on your left and then the familiar Subway sign (The sandwich,not the metro) and the Lesvos Shop.
-When you get
+If you are coming from the Monastiraki Flea Market and continue from Monastiraki Square down Athinas street towards Omonia you will pass the Hotel Attalos on your left and a block later the Hotel

 to Evripidou street you will find

-yourself at the Agora, Athens Central Market, bordered by Athinas, Evripidou, Eolou and Sofokleous Streets.
+yourself at the Agora, Athens Public Market, bordered by Athinas, Evripidou, Eolou and Sofokleous Streets.

-It's a mob scene but lots of fun
+It's often a mob scene but lots of fun

 and a reminder that the true